OCA/connector/connector/doc/guides/concepts.rst

 A connectors developer is mostly interested by:

-.. todo:: add url references

-* register a new function on an event
+* register a new function on an event (see :py:class:`connector.event.Event`)
-* unregister a function from an event
+* unregister a function from an event (see :py:meth:`connector.event.Event.unsubscribe`)
-* so, it means also replace a function by another
+* replace a consumer function by another one (see :py:class:`connector.event.Event`)
 * filter the events by model, so a subscribed function will be triggered only if the event happens on a registered model

+.. _jobs-queue:

 **********
 Jobs Queue